Our multidisciplinary surgical team provides world-class, compassionate care to patients through diagnosis, treatment and recovery.

-Your blood vessels are part of a complex system.
-They help you to do ordinary things you may take for granted.
-From pain-free walking to calling a friend, your ability to move, think, and function well depends on your arteries, veins, and circulation working well, too.
-From your index finger to your toes, every part of your body requires moving, oxygen-rich blood flow to function.
+Our blood vessels are part of a complex system.
+They help us to do ordinary things we may take for granted.
+From pain-free walking to calling a friend, our ability to move, think, and function well depends on our arteries, veins, and circulation working well, too.
+From our index finger to our toes, every part of our body requires moving, oxygen-rich blood flow to function.
+Unchecked vascular conditions can lead to blocked arteries, unhealed wounds, ulcers, dying tissue, limb loss, or life-threatening emergencies, such as stroke or heart attack.

 - Aortoiliac occlusive disease.
 This is a blocked aorta – your body’s main blood vessel – or blockage in the iliac arteries, which supply blood to your legs and pelvic organs.